zillow/mcp-go/README.md

         result = x * y
     case "divide":
         if y == 0 {
-            return mcp.NewToolResultError("Division by zero is not allowed"), nil }
+            return nil, errors.New("Division by zero is not allowed") }
         result = x / y
     }